 Most importantly, some companies withhold this key feature — a handier way to allocate shifts — to entice customers to pay more.
 On the part of the companies, this is a smart move.
 Search the websites of the main players in the industry — i.e., Sling, 7Shifts, Planday — and you’ll find that they stipulate a higher cost for their best feature: auto scheduling.
 This only comes with their highest plans, the biggest cost being Planday (their “Pro” option tallies in at around £281 per month).

 Integrations with Other Software

 Software companies have developed their systems with other methods in mind.
 Integration with other tools is an important matter when it comes to installing restaurant scheduling software.
 Learn more about how restaurant scheduling software can integrate with email and other top software options, including online reservation software and digital waitlists.

 Today’s restaurant workers enjoy certainty, both in their schedules and incoming guests.
 Owners and managers will improve their businesses with digital methods, to integrate restaurant scheduling software into their daily lives.
 They can increase efficiency further with free restaurant reservation software, with digital waitlist features.

 As technology continues to advance, free technological solutions bridge together restaurants and modern day demands.
 More people are using smartphones than ever.
 Why not improve restaurant service with a free app to help them enjoy things like waits and instant guest reservations?

 Want to hear from insiders in the hospitality industry?
 No one knows more about today’s restaurant technology better than our team.
-Talk to us for on-the-ground advice about the best free software available to help restaurants handle guests.
+Talk to us for on-the-ground advice about the best software available to help restaurants handle guests.

 If you liked this guide, read more about Carbonara App’s extra features and digest our article called “The Ultimate to Queue Management System 2022” for more on how restaurants can handle steady streams of guests — including advice on how to ditch the queue.